NikolayXHD/Mtgdb/README.md

 ## SEO phrases
 The phrases below are to make this page more visible to search engines
-Mtgdb.Gui is a free windows application software for Magic the Gathering (MTG) advanced card search in card database
+Mtgdb.Gui is a free windows linux desktop application software for Magic the Gathering (MTG) advanced card search in card database
-Mtgdb.Gui is a free windows application software for Magic the Gathering (MTG) deck building and deck analisys
+Mtgdb.Gui is a free windows linux desktop application software for Magic the Gathering (MTG) deck building and deck analisys
-Mtgdb.Gui is a free windows application software for Magic the Gathering (MTG) inventory tracking collection management
+Mtgdb.Gui is a free windows linux desktop application software for Magic the Gathering (MTG) inventory tracking collection management